-For purposes of the 2015 MIP, the Compensation Committee selected individual performance objectives for our CEO and other executive officers, other than Mr. Donahue, that reflected their responsibilities for the overall management of the Company.
+For purposes of the 2016 MIP, the Compensation Committee selected individual performance objectives for our CEO and other executive officers that reflected their responsibilities for the overall management of the Company.
 These performance objectives are set forth in the table below.
-The Committee selected individual performance objectives for Mr. Donahue that reflected his role as Executive Chairman, which focused on strategic activities and mentoring the new CEO.
-The Compensation Committee determined that objectives unrelated to the day-to-day operation of the business were more appropriate for Mr. Donahue as they provided a better correlation to the activities where he could make a direct impact.